Artur’s Portfolio

 Pain Points

-• Feels lost or frustrated when the app fails to notify her of class changes.
+• Feels lost or frustrated when the app fails to notify.

-• Has to manually search for updates or contact the gym herself.
+• Has to manually search for updates or contacts.

-• The app feels like a “necessary tool,” not a helpful companion.
+• The app feels like a “necessary tool,” not a helpful.

 Needs